HOW BAD WAS IT?

 • it means having to S & I (leave home), be on our own, give up the WIC’s desperate wish to be taken care of

-• it means giving up hope they will get better, love us, turn things around
+• it means giving up the WIC’s hope (demand) that they will get better, love us, turn things around, connect with us

 • we’ll have to give up the illusory power of our S-H (I can fix people-places-things so they stop hurting me)

-• we’ll have to feel the depth of pain about how we’ve been treated
+• we’ll have to feel the depth of pain about how badly we’ve been treated

 Re.
 Pity for others